denysdovhan/wtfjs/README.md

   // do something with strings and keys…
 }
 ```

-This is the magic behind famous library called [💅 styled-components](https://www.styled-components.com/), which is popular in React-community.
+This is the [magic behind](http://mxstbr.blog/2016/11/styled-components-magic-explained/) famous library called [💅 styled-components](https://www.styled-components.com/), which is popular in React community.

 Link to the specification: